 All minutes after November 4, 2013 can be found here.These are prepared after each meeting, posted when approved the following month, and are public record.

-The Village Council typically holds two work sessions per month in the Assembly Hall of Village Hall.
+The Village Council typically holds two regular meetings per month in the Assembly Hall of Village Hall.
 The first Tuesday of the month is a Work Session and the fourth Tuesday of the month at 4:30 p.m.

 is a charming, vibrant community which reflects our rich history and traditions.